 - Polycystic Ovarian Syndrome (PCOS)

 Ovulation can be determined through charting, over-the-counter ovulation predictor kits and additional hormonal testing.

-If a woman is not ovulating or ovulating irregularly, Dr. Mansfield may prescribe fertility medications to stimulate ovulation.
+If a woman is not ovulating or ovulating irregularly, our Doctors may prescribe fertility medications to stimulate ovulation.

 Open (patent) and functioning fallopian tubes are necessary for conception to occur.
 Certain risk factors can affect tubal function and account for 35 percent of female infertility.
 They include: